 ERVs keep more humidity in your house than an HRV which make them the better choice if your house already has low humidity in the winter months.
 A portion of the heat and humidity is transferred from the outgoing air to the fresh incoming air, which prevents the humidity from decreasing too much.
 This reduces the need and costs of running a separate humidifier.

 Moist air is harder to cool, so an ERV will help reduce the demand on your air conditioner by transferring some of the humidity from incoming air to outgoing air and allow you bring fresh air into your home regularly and automatically.
 However, a separate dehumidifier is often required.
 They are most commonly found in hot and humid climates such as the southern US (Florida, Texas, Louisiana).

 The size of HRV necessary for your home depends on:

 |Regional climate||Mild, humid winters||Cold, dry winters|

 Here is a zone map of Canada and the US from a manufacturer’s installation manual for determining the best unit type and defrost setting:

-What should the settings be?
+What should the settings be in winter and summer?